-Prior to final approval of plat and construction plan documents, all off-site rightsof-way and easements must be dedicated and recorded with the County Clerk.
-In some circumstances where off-site right-of-way is necessary but acquisition of such right-of-way or easements cannot be obtained from the property owner, the Local Entity may consider a condemnation action.
+Prior to final approval of plat and construction plan documents, all off-site rights-of-way and easements must be dedicated and recorded with the County Clerk.

+In some circumstances where off site right-of-way is necessary but acquisition of such right-of-way or easements can-not be obtained from the property owner, the Local Entity may consider a condemnation action.
 In such cases the developer must demonstrate that a number of criteria have been met.
-In Loveland (city limits and GMA) Resolution #R-53-2001 establishes a policy for the exercise of the City's eminent domain powers in conjunction with the development of private property.

-- C. Waiver from Street Construction Responsibility.
-A Developer may not be responsible for constructing the street improvements needed to serve that development if circumstances meet any of the following conditions: - 1.
-Improvements are included in the most recent Local Entity street capital improvement plan, the funds necessary for construction of the improvements have been appropriated, and the improvements are scheduled for construction by the Local Entity within three years from the time of Local Entity Governing Body approval of the final plat for the development; or - 2.
-Improvements are included in a fully funded plan by another public agency, such as the Colorado Department of Transportation, and are schedule for construction within three years from final plat approval; or - 3.
-Improvements are included in a binding agreement with another developer or private party, for which financial security acceptable to the Local Entity that fully covers the costs of the improvements is held by the Local Entity; or - 4.
-For off-site street improvements only, the proposed development is a Minor Development Project within Loveland (city limits or GMA) or within Fort Collins (GMA only); or - 5.
-In Loveland (GMA only) and Fort Collins (GMA only) the obligation to design and construct any street improvements may be waived for an Insignificant Traffic Impact Development.
+- C. Waiver from Off-Site Construction Responsibility.
+A Developer may not be responsible for constructing the off-site street improvements needed to serve that development if circumstances meet any of the following conditions: - Improvements are included in the most recent Local Entity street capital improvement plan, the funds necessary for construction of the improvements have been appropriated, and the improvements are scheduled for construction by the Local Entity within three years from the time of Local Entity Governing Body approval of the final plat for the development; or - 2.
+Improvements are included in a fully funded plan by another public agency, such as the Colorado Department of Transportation, and are schedule for construction within three years from final plat approval; or - Improvements are included in a binding agreement with another developer or private party, for which financial security acceptable to the Local Entity that fully covers the costs of the improvements is held by the Local Entity; or - 4.
+The proposed development is a Minor Development Project within Loveland (city limits or GMA) or within Fort Collins (GMA only). - 4.
+5. In accordance with section 1.9.2.B.1, A financial security in a form acceptable to the Local Entity may be allowed in lieu of construction of all or part of an improvement.
+Such allowances must be authorized in writing by the Local Entity Engineer.